 The Commission visited Moly-Cop and verified the production processes undertaken by the company.
-Moly-Cop operates an integrated steel manufacturing facility at Waratah.
+Moly-Cop operates an integrated steel manufacturing facility at Waratah, New South Wales (NSW).
 It produces liquid steel using an electric arc furnace, with steel scrap as the primary raw material.
-Alloys are added to liquid steel, before it is cast into billets.
+Alloys are added to the liquid steel, before it is cast into billets.
 These billets are then hot rolled into alloy round steel bar used in the production of grinding media, referred to as 'grinding bar'.
 The grinding bar is used as feed material to produce grinding balls either through a roll forming or upset forge process.
 Moly-Cop also produces grinding rod, which is grinding bar that has been cut to length.
 The production of grinding bar by Moly-Cop is exclusively for self-supply for the production of grinding media.
+Moly-Cop sells a small volume of grinding rod to external customers.

-In accordance with the Act, and the Commission's normal practice as set out in the Manual, the Commission considers that Moly-Cop is part of the Australian industry not only with respect to its production of grinding rod, but also through its production of grinding bar.
+The Commission considers that Moly-Cop is part of the Australian industry, not only with respect to its production of grinding rod but also through its production of grinding bar.
 The Commission is satisfied that Moly-Cop is part of the Australian industry producing like goods and that the goods are wholly manufactured in Australia.